lineality/definition_behavior_studies/README.md

 We can extend into or maintain a full range of motion, not only contraction(reducing/narrowing).
 We can participate to complete projects.
 We can learn from and correct the mistakes of the past.
-We can use and understand the effects of perception and abstraction.
+We can use and understand the effects of perception and abstraction (including how and where perception and abstraction affect, effect, interfere with or disturb what is being observed).
 We can make and use tools and resources.
 We can use feedback, testability, measurability, & definability.
 We can use patterns, protocols, and processes for and with skills, abilities, and learning.